Air2air/northworks/public/content/c_ventris.md

 coaches, teachers and performers from both the Royal Opera and the Glyndebourne Festival regularly worked with Academy students.
 Ventris was eventually given an apprenticeship with Glyndebourne and was assigned to be the understudy for the role of Tom Rakewell in *The Rake's Progress*.
-A little later, he served as understudy for a production of Jan�cek's *Katya Kabanova* which, coincidentally, was directed by Nikolaus Lehnhoff, the director of San Francisco Opera's current *Parsifal* production.
+A little later, he served as understudy for a production of Jan'cek's *Katya Kabanova* which, coincidentally, was directed by Nikolaus Lehnhoff, the director of San Francisco Opera's current *Parsifal* production.
 The young tenor made an important operatic debut in 1992 as Steuermann in the Leipzig Opera production of Wagner's *Der Fliegende Hollander*, which was followed by an appearance there as Narraboth in Strauss' *Salome*.
 The role of Kudryash in *Katya Kabanova* was the vehicle for his Covent
 Garden debut in 1994.

 *

-A major bit of serendipity occurred in 1998 when he received a telephone call asking if he would be willing to substitute for an ailing tenor and sing the role of Max in Der Freisch�tz* at La Scala the very next day.
+A major bit of serendipity occurred in 1998 when he received a telephone call asking if he would be willing to substitute for an ailing tenor and sing the role of Max in Der Freisch'tz* at La Scala the very next day.
 After taking a few seconds to recover from the surprise, he said yes and prepared to board the next plane from London to Milan (he had sung the role in Cologne only two weeks before).
 According to Ventris, the La Scala performance went very well, even though he had only a single afternoon's rehearsal.
 His name became familiar throughout the Continent, since the